dfinke/PSAI/Public/Arc/README.md

 ### Creating a Skill

-1. Create a directory under `./skills/`
+1. Create a directory under one of the skill paths (e.g., `./.powershell/skills/`)
 2. Add a `SKILL.md` file with frontmatter and code blocks
 3. Define `allowed-tools` for any additional permissions needed